 Presently, the water system has over 52.3 miles of water mains, 1,892 water accounts, 390 fire hydrants and three water supply wells: Baddacook Pond Well, Whitney Pond Well #1, and Whitney Pond Well #2.
 The Whitney Pond Well #2 is considered a redundant back-up well for the main Whitney Pond Well #1.
 The system's original well at Baddacook Pond (constructed in 1897), still remains in active service today.
 Water is pumped from our sources to the Chestnut Hill Water Storage tank.
-This 1.0 million gallon storage tank, constructed in 2005, is at an elevation of 516 feet above mean sea level.
+This 1.0 million gallon storage tank, constructed in 2005, is at an elevation of 516 feet above mean sea level and is the highest point in Groton.